☆☆☆☆☆ Trustpilot | Independent Merton Roof Survey Specialists Call for Roof Survey 07833 053 749 Free Quote

 Understanding Your Merton Property’s Roof

-Merton's residential landscape reflects nearly 150 years of London's suburban development.
-The borough's oldest properties — Victorian villas and terraces in Merton Park built from the 1880s — feature original Welsh slate roofs, lead flashings, and ornate chimney stacks now entering critical maintenance phases.
-Inter-war development from the 1920s-1930s created the suburban semis with concrete tile roofs that characterise much of the borough, while post-war construction added further variety.
-Each era used different roofing materials and construction methods, and each is now reaching different stages of its maintenance lifecycle.
-A professional roof survey Merton inspection understands these distinctions and provides accurate assessment for your specific property type.
+Merton’s residential landscape reflects nearly 150 years of London’s suburban development.
+The borough’s oldest properties — Victorian villas and terraces in Merton Park built from the 1880s — feature original Welsh slate roofs, lead flashings, and ornate chimney stacks now entering critical maintenance phases.
+Inter-war development from the 1920s and 30s created the suburban semis with concrete tile roofs that characterise much of Morden and Mitcham, while post-war construction added further variety across the borough.
+Each era used different roofing materials and construction methods, and each is now reaching a different stage of its maintenance lifecycle.
+Accurate assessment requires knowledge of what each era of Merton property actually contains and what those materials do at this age.

-Merton's south London location on London clay creates specific challenges for all property types.
+Merton’s south London location on London clay creates specific challenges for all property types.
 Clay soil swells in wet weather and shrinks in dry periods, generating ground movement that cracks chimney stacks, opens gaps at flashings, and stresses roof structures — particularly at party walls between terraced and semi-detached properties.
-Merton's suburban character means many properties have mature gardens with significant tree cover, creating shade that promotes moss growth and leaf debris that blocks gutters and valleys.
-Higher rainfall than central London accelerates weathering of all roofing materials.
-These Merton-specific factors make a professional roof survey Merton assessment essential for understanding your roof's actual condition.
+Merton’s suburban character means many properties have mature gardens with significant tree cover, creating shade that promotes moss growth and leaf debris that blocks gutters and valleys.
+These Merton-specific conditions make generic surface observation less useful than specialist assessment calibrated to the borough’s particular combination of property era and local ground conditions.

 Merton Areas We Know

-• Merton Park: Victorian villas, conservation area, mature gardens
+• Merton Park: Victorian villas, conservation area, Welsh slate roofs

 • South Wimbledon: Victorian terraces, mixed period properties